openstack/openstack-manuals/doc/install-guide-rst/source/keystone-install.rst

          python-keystoneclient will automatically be installed as it is a dependency of the keystone package.

    #.
-Respond to prompts for ?, which will fill the below database access
+Respond to prompts for :doc:`debconf/debconf-dbconfig-common`,
+      which will fill the below database access directive.
-      directive.

-      .. todo(karenb) Add link to file, debconf-dbconfig-common

       .. code-block:: ini
          :linenos: